Similarly, What do mature male cannabis plants look like?

 Male plants don’t generate buds, at least not the same flower buds as female plants.
 Cannabinoids, on the other hand, may be found in their flowers, leaves, and stems.
 A slight buzz may also be obtained by drying and pressing the pollen found in male plants.

 Male cannabis plants can be identified by their longer, more slender leaves.
 They also have a more delicate stem and branches that are not as thick or woody as the female plant.
-The flowers on the male plant are smaller and lighter in color than those of the female plant.
-Male plants also produce pollen that is released into the air to pollinate other nearby female plants.
+The flowers on the male plant are smaller and lighter in color than those of the female plant. male plants also produce pollen that is released into the air to pollinate other nearby male plants

 This Video Should Help: